 Some people believe that the bamboo in a rod is still alive, that it carries with it the soul of its maker, just like a finely-crafted Samurai sword.
-They believe that if the craftsman of a fine sword goes into battle with the soldier, the spirit of a bamboo rod maker accompanies the angler to the river.
+They believe that if the craftsman of a fine sword goes into battle with the soldier, then the spirit of a bamboo rod maker must accompany the angler to the river.

 Why are many fly anglers choosing to fish with fiberglass rods, a material that dates from the 1940's, when graphite rods dominate the market?
 For the same reasons they did in the past.

 Up until the 1960's many people still considered fiberglass rods to be less desirable than bamboo when it came to performance.
 Bamboo rods were more expensive but serious anglers often chose to swallow the extra cost for a better rod.
 Then, something happened; rod builders improved their fiberglass offerings and the market for fiberglass rods began to grow.

 So what makes fiberglass more desirable in many anglers eyes?

 First, fiberglass rods are less expensive than bamboo, often around half the cost for a comparable rod.
 Second, fiberglass rods are more durable than both bamboo and graphite.
 They can take abuse without damage.
 And third, the rod's action.
 Fiberglass rods are great in lengths under 8 feet, having a medium action that allows you to feel what the rod is doing.

 Fiberglass rods have become so popular in the last few years that major rod manufacturers, including Orvis, have begun offering them again after years of not having them in their stock, and prices are on the rise.